Yimyxj/C-Net/readme.md

+This is the code of the manuscript titled "C-Net: A Compression-based Lightweight Network for Machine-Generated Text Detection"

 The overall framework of C-Net is shown in the figure![comression.png](comression.png)

 The portion of npz_gzip in this code is referenced in[ACL2023](https://aclanthology.org/2023.findings-acl.426/)